Manish9383/AI-Email-Reply-Generator-SpringBoot-Project-/README.md

 Navigate to the frontend directory:cd frontend

-Install dependencies and start the React app:npm install npm run dev
+Install dependencies and start the app:npm install npm run dev

-The frontend will run on http://localhost:5173 (or the port specified by Vite).
+The frontend runs on http://localhost:5173 (or the port specified by Vite).

 Chrome Extension Setup: